-INSIDE EDITION aired a video report on our two new rescues, Bernie and Sri Ram.
+INSIDE EDITION aired a video report on our two new rescues, Bernie the calf and Sri Ram the puppy

 United by their traumatic pasts, this calf and puppy have become unlikely best friends.